gvwilson/thirdbit/src/fiction/iffy/outline.md

     -   Iffy, Aunt Naggie, and Wales are taken to Marine headquarters in the center of Rothera.
     -   Encounter Honesty, who has been imprinted with Corporal Sandrine Kibbens.
     -   De is on der first patrol and clearly has no feelings for Iffy after imprinting.
--   They bump into Captain Kerse of the *Taroona* on the way in to the governor's mansion.
-    -   "You and your friend aren't the only tweak freaks in these parts" (to Iffy, referring to Wales).
-    -   Survived in an ecosuit (Iffy has a flashback).
-    -   Kerse threatens Wales: wants revenge for her crew.
-    -   Is then led away to prison awaiting repatriation to Australia.
 -   GS Rothera knows that Iffy has been in touch with AI.
     -   She will be inducted as a safety precaution.
     -   And because he wants to use her ability in the fight with GS Halley.